 • The Company will lead a Stakeholder process to revisit and refine how avoided emissions are determined and tracked within the programs.
-This process should, at minimum, take into consideration recommendations made by the Division13.
-While the Commission did not make a formal ruling on this matter, it was raised at the December 19, 2024 Open Meeting as something that the PUC expected the Company to make progress on.
+This process should, at minimum, take into consideration recommendations made by the Division.
+While the Commission did not make a formal ruling on this matter, it was raised at the December 19, 2023 Open Meeting as something that the PUC expected the Company to make progress on would like to see better clarity on, particularly in light of the Act on Climate mandates.

-III.
+IIII.
 UPDATED EEC PRIORITIES FOR THE 2024-2026 SRP PLAN